 Using Soracom Air on various devices

-If you want to try out Soracom for yourself or are an individual user, you can use Soracom with readily available USB modems, smartphones and tablets, and wireless routers.
+If you want to try out Soracom for yourself or are an individual user, you can use Soracom with readily available USB modems, smartphones, tablets, or wireless routers.

 In this section, we describe four ways of getting up and running with Soracom.